ihatemustard/no/README.md

 - [X] Add Features from jot(1)
 - [X] TUI Installer
 - [X] Include help instead of using `man`
-- [ ] Option to scan for new Versions
 - [X] Install through Wi-Fi and not locally in Installer
 - [X] Add Version Flag
 - [X] Add Count Flag